Simogh67/Business-analytic/README.md

 ![payment](payday-1-1.png)
 Fourth, we explore the age of our customers.
 The chart illustrates that most of the customers are between 20 years old to 35 years old.
 Thus, our customers are young. **In conclusion, if we advertise our app through social networks, most likely we can gain better attention.**
 ![payment](age-1.png)
-From the third figure, we already knew that a noticeable amount of our current customers started using our app recently.
-The below Donut chart shows that 50% of our customers started using our app less than 5 years ago.
+From the third figure, we already know that a noticeable amount of our current customers started using our app recently.
+The below Donut chart shows that 50% of our customers started using our app less than 3 years ago.
+The figure admits that our app gets more attention recently.
 ![payment](contract_years-1.png)
+ Next, we explore which type of our customers create money for us so far.
+ **Business recommendation: The donut chart implies that customers with 3,4,2 years of membership are the most important customers.
+Also, we can observe that very old customers (with 9 years of membership) didn't generate a noticeable value over years.
+This shows that we have some clients who left the app despite the recent remarkable growth.
+Therefore, churn analysis is required and the marketing team should focus on reactivating those old customers.
+Also, the team should pay attention to the other old customers such as those with 8 or 7 years of membership to prevent them from churn.**